ELI Beamlines International Laser Research Centre

 2014 Czech Architect Week ‘Architectural Project of the Year’

-The ELI Beamlines International Laser Research Centre in Dolní Břežany, near Prague, is part of the Czech Institute of Physics and will house some of the world’s most powerful lasers.
+Part of the Czech Institute of Physics, the ELI Beamlines International Laser Research Centre in Dolní Břežany, near Prague, is the world’s most powerful laser centre.

 Due to the high calibration and sensitivity of the extremely powerful laser to be operated within the building, many challenges were encountered in the design of the structure and M&E systems.
 The structure carrying the laser equipment had to be completely independent from the rest of the building and extremely stiff to ensure no vibrations are transferred to the laser equipment.
 The laser hall was essentially designed as a two-storey monolithic concrete box with a natural frequency of ~20Hz.